ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 # Conclusion

 This classification task was quite difficult, as the cancer cells and normal cells often appear quite similair, both as images and as extracted numerical features.
-All of our models, including the ensemble classifiers, performed similairly with accuracies arround 73%.
-KNN performed the worst with 70.1% accuracy and SVM performed the best with 73.6%.
-While these results are not as good as we hoped, they are a good start for this classification problem.
-Moreover, while the accuracy of our models relatively low, the percision is relatively high.
-This means that classication of cancer is often correct.
+All of our models, including the ensemble classifiers, performed similairly with accuracies arround 73% over differnt feature spaces.
+The best overall model is the Random Forest trained on data before any dimensionality reduction processes.
+While our models are not as accurate as we hoped, they are a good start for this classification problem, proving more accurate than a random guess.
+Moreover, while the accuracy of our models is relatively low, the percision is high.
+This means that a cell that is classified as cancerous has a high likelihood of being correctly identified.
 Lastly, while our false positive rates are quite high, our false negative rates are low.
-For the problem of identifying cancer, it is far better to have this situation than the opposite because we would rather incorrectly frighten some patients that do not have cancer than erroneously tell sick people that they are healthy.
+For the problem of identifying cancer, it is far better to have this situation than the opposite; we would rather incorrectly frighten some patients that do not have cancer with an incorrect diagnosis than erroneously tell patients who have ALL that they are cancer-free.

 # References